harpinion/HAARP/README.md

 It will describe how an simple automated station for measurements can be build.
 With this software the activity is recorded and illustrated in daily heatmap graphics.
 A short description in german and english is included.
+This includes links and a circuit diagram for the hardware / receiver.

 The standard directory for running haarpscan is **/srv/SDR/**